 For anything with chilli, orange wine is my go-to for beating the heat.
 It’s chilled, keeping us refreshed when the heat levels get us sweating or excusing ourselves to blow our noses.
 And these wines often have so much texture, tannin, or body from the skin contact that they can really hold their own when drunk with foods that would have your dry Sav.
 Blanc or delicate Chenin tasting like water.

 Honestly, I think any of the above would be delightful with your hotter, spicier meals.
-I would also add our Slovakian offering from Slobodne, the Cutis Deviner.
-The Cutis Deviner brings all of the perfume to the party: it is flowery, peachy, fresh, and clean.
+I would also add our Slovakian offering from Slobodne, the Cutis Pinoter.
+The Cutis Pinoter brings all of the perfume to the party: it is flowery, peachy, fresh, and clean.
 A serious contender for your pre-meal drinks, or better yet for something with a bit of chilli.
-However, of the aforementioned, I’d probably lean towards the following as my top picks:

 Now, if all of this is sounding a bit overwhelming and you’re worried that you might need a more gradual introduction to orange wines, do not despair!
 We have some sneaky skin contact whites that you wouldn’t necessarily realise are orange wines without a bit of reading or chat about them.